louiskhenghao/frontend-stack/README.md

 }
 ```

-Third Step is to generate the GraphQL Types, Documents, Hooks by running the command `yarn generate:gql`
+Third Step is to generate the GraphQL Types, Documents, Hooks by running the command `yarn generate:graphql`
 ![GraphQL Codegen](./docs/generate-graphql.gif)

 Fourth Step is to import any of Types, Documents, Hooks to your components or the places you wants to use it